The best deals to shop from Wayfair’s Black Friday sale | CNN Underscored

-Whether you’re looking to upgrade your pots and pans before cooking for a houseful of guests, have a DIY project on the books for winter or want to elevate your sleep game with a new set of linens, Wayfair’s Early Access Black Friday Sale is officially here.
+Whether you need to upgrade your pots and pans before cooking for a houseful of guests, have a DIY project on the books for winter or want to elevate your sleep game with a new set of linens, Wayfair’s Black Friday Sale is officially here.

 You can save big with discounts like up to 60% off on living room furniture, 80% off on rugs, 40% off on GE appliances and more.
 Read on for some of our best picks from the sale and shop them below or head over to Wayfair for the full selection of deals.